CESNET/ipfixcol/README.md

 libxml2-dev pkg-config xsltproc libgeoip-dev librrd-dev libsqlite3-dev libpq-dev libcpg-dev corosync-dev
 ```

+IPFIXcol does not support openssl1.1, therefore you need to use libssl1.0-dev on Debian Jessie.

 Moreover, you need to build the [FastBit library](#fastbit)

 First, download IPFIXcol git repository (do NOT forget to use `--recursive` option):